 If there are no locals around another great way to save on accommodation is to simply stealth camp.
 You’re able to stealth camp almost anywhere.
 During my travels as well as camping in people’s gardens I’ve camped on the beach and under motorway bridges.

 Quieter places in nature can also be nice, and I’ve spent the majority of my nights here.
-It’s easy to take a quick look at your map and cycle towards to the green areas.
+It’s easy to take a quick look at your map and cycle towards the green areas.
 Once you arrive, all you need to do is walk 100 meters inwards, and you’re ready to go.

 If you’d rather not camp out in the elements, then consider places that’ll let you stay for free.
-Couchsurfing is a platform that puts you in contact with people from all the world that are willing to host you for a night or two.
+Couchsurfing is a platform that puts you in contact with people from all over the world that are willing to host you for a night or two.
 Even better is Warmshowers, which is the same concept but especially for bicycle tourers.

 When you’re on tour, you’ll usually be on the bike, but it’s quite common to want to use some transportation in the less inspiring areas.